joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 == Changelog ==

-= v2.1.0 (??/??/2016) =
+= v2.1.0 (25/07/2016) =
 * Mercado Pago Coupon of Discounts
 	- This feature lets Mercado Pago and merchants to use campaigns of discount created in their Mercado Pago accounts.
 * Improvements
 	- Improved credentials validation algorithm;
-	- Improved checkout data, with more clean info for product image.
+	- Improved checkout data, with more clean and sanitized info for product image and description.

 = v2.0.5 (07/07/2016) =
 * Bug fixes